isomerpages/gb-assist/_browse-all-licences-SPF/Security-Service-Provider-Licence.md

 ### Application Details

 <p>Only Companies with Security Service Provider (SSP) licence can provide security services or equipment.<br>The types of security services are defined in Section 18 of the Private Security Industry Act (PSI) Cap 250A.
-This includes installing, maintaining repairing, servicing, designing, selling, importing or exporting of any security equipment as spelt out in the PSI&rsquo;s schedule.</p>
+This includes installing, maintaining repairing, servicing, designing, selling, importing or exporting of any security equipment as spelt out in the PSI's schedule.</p>

 **Additional Information**